juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 RECIPIENT_CUSTOMER_NOT_FOUND_ERROR</br> <span class="badge">400</span>| Could not find customer.</br> <span class="badge error">No retry</span>
 SERVER_ERROR</br> <span class="badge">500</span>| Error connecting to our server.
 Please use Get remittance by external_id API to check whether the remittance has already been created.
 If you receive an empty array, the remittance has not been created; please retry the remittance request in 1-2 hours.</br> <span class="badge error">No retry</span>

-## Get Remittance With external_id Request
+## Get Remittance With reference_id Request

 ```shell
 GET https://dev.aricos.co.id/api/v1/remittance/check-v2/{external_id}
 ```

-Returns an array with a single object which contains the remittance corresponding to the unique external_id.
-Returns an empty array if there is no remittance corresponding to the external_id.
+Returns an array with a single object which contains the remittance corresponding to the unique reference_id.
+Returns an empty array if there is no remittance corresponding to the reference_id.

 > Get Customer With external_id Example Request: